nerdfolio/drizzle-helpers/packages/drizzle-d1-helpers/README.md

 //
 ```

-## Acquite d1 and run an async function with it
+## Acquire d1 and run an async function with it

 ```typescript
 // Using D1Helper for proxy d1